polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 4. To confirm that the transaction was successful, you can check the **Explorer** tab and search that the event **Transfer** has been emitted:

     ![Explorer Tab](/images/tutorials/transfers/sending-funds/sending-funds-4.webp)

+!!! note
+    Sending funds can be done in many ways, such as using the Polkadot-JS UI, the Polkadot-JS API, or even the built-in features of different wallets.
+The Polkadot-JS UI is one of the many ways to send funds to the Polkadot network.

 ### Extrinsics Verification